AuDigitalHealth/ci-medicare-records/pages/_includes/extension-donationdecision-intro.md

-This extension applies to the Consent resource and represents an individual's decision about organ and tissue donation.
+This extension applies to the Consent resource and is used to represent an individual's decision about organ and tissue donation.

 #####  **Usage scenarios**